-Upon completion of any School of the Environment baccalaureate program students will be able to:
+Upon completing School of the Environment baccalaureate programs students will be able to:

 Use critical and creative thinking to understand, formulate, or apply ethical responses to contemporary issues and challenges associated with global change and life on a dynamic Earth.